Raxuis/MarioPartyBoardGenerator/README.md

 In this project, you can:

-- Generate a random map for *Super Mario Party Jamboree*.
+- Generate a random board for *Super Mario Party Jamboree*.
-- View the generated map.
+- View the generated board.
 - Generate a new map.
-- See the 7 different maps with their names.
+- See the 7 different boards with their names.

 If you want to see screenshots of the project, you can check the `demo` folder.
-PS: Try to find the hidden easter egg in the project 🥚.
+PS: Try to find the hidden Easter egg in the project 🥚.

 ---